All the heavy reading in the world won't get past your puny brain, idiot! Now sit down and STUDY!

 Mel from Crown Duel is a type B to such an extent that Shevraeth has to resort to wooing her through anonymous letters.

 Leafpool from the Warrior Cats series became a Type B tsundere over time.
-She was originally, while an apprentice, a very meek and soft-spoken individual with a calm air and controlled profile, much different from both her mother Sandstorm and sister Squirrelflight.
-As she got older, Leafpool became more bossy and ill-tempered, becoming a full-blown Type B Tsundere in The Power of Three (Ironically, Squirrelflight had mellowed over time and Leafpool had unmellowed over time.)
-Though Leafpool is still usually very gentle and kind, her temper flaring up every now and then, but still not as bad as Squirrelflight.
+She was originally, while an apprentice, a very meek and soft-spoken individual with a calm and controlled profile, much different from both her mother Sandstorm and sister Squirrelflight.
+As she got older, Leafpool became more bossy and ill-tempered, becoming a full-blown Type B Tsundere in The Power of Three.
+Leafpool still is usually very gentle and kind despite a slight temper.
 She is both a romantic and non-romantic example.
-Leafpool was annoyed by her former mate Crowfeather's prickly attitude and harsh words, but realized that she actually loved Crowfeather when he confess his love to her after saving her in Starlight, though there relationship didn't last long, since it was forbidden for a medicine cat to have a mate, especially a mate from a different Clan.
-Despite this, Leafpool contines to love Crowfeather.
-The non-romantic example of this is her relationship with her son Jayfeather.
-Leafpool loves her son dearly and has never hated him, though she often got into many arguments with him, since her son had inherited Crowfeather's rudeness and ill-tempered nature.
-This was especially seen when Jayfeather was her apprentice and how her patience would always be a short fuse because of his uncooperating, bold personality.
-Leafpool though is very protective of Jayfeather and her other two kits (Lionblaze, Hollyleaf), her motherly love clear.
+Leafpool was annoyed by her former mate Crowfeather's prickly attitude, but realized that she actually loved him when he confessed his love after saving her.
+The non-romantic example of this is her relationship with Jayfeather.
+Leafpool loves her son dearly and is protective over him, though they often got into arguments since her son had inherited Crowfeather's personality.
+This was especially seen when Jayfeather was her apprentice, her patience always being a short fuse with him particularly.

 Aglaya from Dostoyevsky's The Idiot.
 Not only does the girl spend half the novel telling her love interest how stupid he is, the whole thing actually ends with a big girl fight-out over the guy.
 This is proto-anime writing at its best!